vsantjr/IDeepS/README.md

 #### PyTorch

 It is required to build PyTorch from source since its newer versions do not support the NVIDIA K40 GPUs.
-If you install the PyTorch in the ordinary way (via conda, pip), you will be allowed to submit jobs in only two out of the queues presented above: gdl and sequana_gpu_shared.
+If you install PyTorch in the ordinary way (via conda, pip), you will be allowed to submit jobs in only two out of the queues presented earlier: gdl and sequana_gpu_shared.

 Firstly, activate your newly created environment: